nestsolutionsllc/nest-hr/backend/README.md

 ## Setup

-1. Install Node version `^14.15.4` (via nvm or other) and ensure the project uses one a compatible version locally
+1. Install Node version `16.x` (via nvm or other) and ensure the project uses one a compatible version locally

 2. Run `yarn` to install dependencies

 3. Create `.env` file with following content:

 ```
-MONGODB_HOST=mongodb://localhost:27017/todo
+MONGODB_URL=mongodb://localhost:27017/nest_hr # or Atlas url
 ```

 (MongoDB atlas connection string can be used)